 Apple's newest iPads are a big leap forward from last year's models.
-But when it comes to choosing between the iPad Air and Retina iPad mini, where do you start?
+But when it comes to choosing between the iPad Air and iPad mini 2, where do you start?
 Well, after spending a couple weeks with both tablets, we have a thing or two to say on the subject.
 Read on, as Gizmag shares our hands-on impressions of the iPad Air and iPad mini with Retina Display.

 Size is now the biggest difference between the iPad Air and Retina iPad mini.
 Last year's iPad mini was underpowered, but this year is a different ballgame.
 The Retina Mini has the same next-gen processor and razor-sharp resolution as the iPad Air.
 It's more or less the same tablet, just squeezed into a smaller package.